replicate/cog-llama-template/README.md

 This is a guide to running LLaMA using in the cloud using Replicate.
 You'll use the [Cog](https://github.com/replicate/cog) command-line tool to package the model and push it to Replicate as a web interface and API.

-This model can be used to run the `7B` version of LLaMA and it also works with fine-tuned models.
+This template can be used to run the `7B`, `13B`, and `70B` versions of LLaMA and LLaMA2 and it also works with fine-tuned models.

+**Note: Please verify the system prompt for LLaMA or LLAMA2 and update it accordingly.**

 **Note: LLaMA is for research purposes only.
-It is not intended for commercial use.**
+It is not intended for commercial use.
+Check the license of LLaMA & LLaMA2 on the official LLaMA website of Meta Platforms, Inc.**

 ## Prerequisites